Can accreting isolated neutron stars be detected?: Results

 There is also a slight difference in the slope of the curves in the two magnetic field evolution models, which is also connected to the different effective temperatures.
 This is because interstellar absorption is more intense for lower temperatures: the cross section $\sigma(\nu)$ in the ISM increases as the energy of the radiation decreases.
 In the case of a decaying magnetic field, X-ray emission is generally less energetic and absorbed more readily, resulting in a shallower curve on the $\log N-\log\text{CR}_0$ diagram.

 Observed accreting isolated neutron stars are located close to the Solar System.
 The spatial distribution of potentially observable sources is similar in all evolutionary models.
-In propeller models A and B, half of the objects are located within $300$~pc of the Sun, and in model C, this distance is $400$~pc.
-Almost all of the objects, $99$\%, are within $900$~pc in all models except model D, which results in zero observable sources.
-According to the distribution of the sources over the galactic height $z$, $99$\% of them are close to the galactic plane, with $z<280$~pc.
-Half of these sources are distributed in a thin disk with $z\approx50$~pc for models A and B, and $z\approx40$~pc for propeller model C.
+In propeller models A and B, half of the objects are located within $410$~pc of the Sun, and in model C, this distance is $550$~pc.
+Almost all of the objects, $99$\%, are within $1.5$~kpc in all models except model D, which results in zero observable sources.

+According to the distribution of the sources over the galactic height $z$, $99$\% of them are close to the Galactic plane, with $z<470$~pc.
+Half of these sources are distributed in a thin disk with $z\approx60$~pc.

 The slope of the curves in Fig.~\ref{fig_counts} is influenced by the spatial distribution of the potentially observable NSs.
 The slope becomes steeper with increasing count rate.
 NSs with a lower count rate are located farther from the Sun and are distributed in a disc.
-For a count rate CR$_0=10^{-2}$~cts~s$^{-1}$, the hight of the disc is $h\approx50$~pc, while the distance from the Sun is $\approx300-400$~pc.
+For a count rate CR$_0=10^{-2}$~cts~s$^{-1}$, the hight of the disc is $h\approx60$~pc, while the distance from the Sun is $\approx400-500$~pc.
 Without interstellar absorption, the count rate is proportional to the flux, which depends on the distance from the Sun, $d=|\vec{r}-\vec{r}_\odot|$, as $F_\text{x} \propto d^{-2}$.
 The number of the observed sources with increasing $d$ increases proportionally to the area of the disc $\propto d^2$.
 This means that, when the disc is thin, $d\gg h$, the number of sources brighter some flux $(F_\text{X})_0$ would depend on this flux as $N_0\propto (F_\text{X})_0^{-1}$, since $N_0\propto d^2$ and $(F_\text{X})_0 \propto d^{-2}$.
 Therefore, the slope coefficient of the curve on the $\log N-\log\text{CR}_0$ diagram is close to $-1$ if the count rate is low, i.e., most of the observable NSs are located relatively far.
 As the distance decreases, which corresponds to an increase in CR$_0$, the slope becomes steeper.
 When $d\sim h$, the spatial distribution of the accreting NSs is closer to a spherical, so the number of the sources $\propto d^3$, while the flux $(F_\text{X})_0 \propto d^{-2}$.
 Thus, the higher the flux (or the count rate), the closer the slope coefficient is to $-3/2$.